1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 Underneath the header area the installed version of BSB-LAN is shown.
 BSB-LAN checks by default if a newer version is available.
 If there is a newer version, the link leads to the ZIP file of the repo, so that you can save it directly from within the webinterface.
-*Note: If you don't want this function to be active because BSB-LAN connects automatically to the internet, you can deactivate it by uncommenting the belonging definement (`//#define VERSION_CHECK 1`) in the file BSB_lan_config.h.*
+*Note: If you don't want this function to be active because BSB-LAN connects automatically to the internet, you can deactivate it by uncommenting the belonging definement (`//#define VERSION_CHECK 1`) in the file BSB_LAN_config.h.*

 ---